 Safety documents for GRC Cladding panels installation

-The first step for us, prior to any work on site, was working out the methodology of installation of GRC Cladding.
+The first step for us, prior to any work on site, was working out the methodology of installation of GRC panel cladding.
 Later it naturally led to preparation of suitable safety documents.
 For this task we engaged with our client.
 We visited the site to get familiar with the access, egress, transportation routes and installation area limitations.
-With over 300 types of different types of GRC cladding panels we had to take every step of transportation and handling into consideration.
-It was crucial to plan how to build suitable timber crates that would fit around every corner until these are transported into the final installation area.
+With over 300 types of different types of GRC panel cladding panels we had to take every step of transportation and handling into consideration.
+It was crucial to plan how to build suitable timber crates.
+Additionally, we planned how to fit these crates around every corner of the construction site until these are transported into the final installation area.

 Lifting equipment for GRC cladding installation

-After getting acquainted with the site we were able to select the suitable access and installation equipment.
+After we acquainted ourselves with the site we were able to select the suitable access and installation equipment.
 Some of the GFRC cladding panels weighted over 50kg and were not suitable for manual handling.
-Thanks to our colleagues from the Research & Development department we were able to identify a few pieces of lifting equipment that were just right.
+Thanks to our colleagues from the Research & Development department we identified a few pieces of lifting equipment that were just right.

 There were also several GRC cladding panels weighting around 180kg.